Alchemy Film & Moving Image Festival: 2022

-The twelfth edition of Alchemy Film and Moving Image Festival takes place 28 April - 2 May in Hawick, with more than 120 films screening in cinemas, venues around town and online.
-It is the first edition of the festival to take place in-person since 2019.
+The twelfth edition of Alchemy Film and Moving Image Festival was from 28 April to 2 May in Hawick, with more than 120 films screening in venues and online.
+It was the first edition of the festival to take place in-person since 2019.

-The programme includes a keynote from Alchemy artist in resident Jade Montserrat, who will also present Ritual Passage: Memorials for Frederick Douglass and Thomas Jenkins, her new commission, at Heritage Hub.
-Elsewhere in the programme, Alchemy artist in residence Mark Lyken presents the world premiere of Notes from a Low Orbit, a new feature film made in Hawick about the town, its communities and their everyday rituals.
-Focus artists include Julia Parks (another Alchemy Film & Arts resident) and Ghanaian-American artist Akosua Adoma Owusu.
+The programme included a keynote from Alchemy artist in resident Jade Montserrat, who also presented Ritual Passage: Memorials for Frederick Douglass and Thomas Jenkins, her new commission, at Heritage Hub.
+Elsewhere in the programme, Alchemy artist in residence Mark Lyken presents the world premiere of Notes from a Low Orbit, a new feature film made about Hawick, its communities and their rituals.
+Focus artists included Julia Parks (another Alchemy Film & Arts resident) and Ghanaian-American artist Akosua Adoma Owusu.

 The free-to-view exhibitions programme includes a video jukebox of footage from Borders Community Film Archive, Alchemy's digital preservation project; a showcase of work produced as part of Film Town, Alchemy's year-round community engagement strategy; a new 16mm installation shot in Hawick by Leah Millar; and the first outing of Moving Images, a new solar-powered cinema converted from a 1980s caravan initiated by artist Kerry Jones with bursary funds from Alchemy Film & Arts.

-Other Projects
+Other projects

 The Teviot, the Flag and the Rich, Rich Soil

 As part of its year-round programme, Alchemy launched The Teviot, the Flag and the Rich, Rich Soil in July 2021.
 Described as a "programme of artist residencies, film commissions, discussion events and community engagement exploring the borders, boundaries and lines of Hawick and the Scottish Borders", the project is part of Creative Scotland's Culture Collective Fund.

 Taking place between July 2021 and December 2023, the project "engages artists in working with communities to consider the pasts, presents and futures of Hawick while researching and investigating the town and wider region’s cultural identities in relation to land, water, industry, territory, place and environment".

 Residency artists include Mark Lyken, Jade Montserrat, Julia Parks and Jules Horne.
 Commissions include work by Jessie Growden, Andy Mackinnon, Leah Millar and Natasha Ruwona.
 The programme also offers an artist bursary and traineeships scheme.